A Flea By The Tree- A flea market consisting of food, drinks and shopping spearheaded by Tejaswini Kolhapure - www.lokmattimes.com

 A Flea By The Tree- A flea market consisting of food, drinks and shopping spearheaded by Tejaswini Kolhapure

-PNN Mumbai (Maharashtra) [India], April 29: In a symphony of sensory splendour, A Flea By The Tree unveiled itself ...
+Mumbai (Maharashtra) [India], April 29: In a symphony of sensory splendour, A Flea By The Tree unveiled itself as ...

 The who’s who of the film, television, and fashion industries graced the event, infusing it with an effervescent energy that electrified the air.
 To name a few were*- Sucheeta Trivedi, Nandita Puri, Poonam Dhillon, Sushmita Mukherjee, Vandana Ssjnani Khattar, Dipannita Sharma, Shamita Singha, Prishita Singh, Shivangi Kolhapure & Many More.